persunde/persunde.github.io/blogposts/How to create a free static website with Github Pages.md

     "homepage": "https://myusername.github.io/"

 At the bottom of **"scripts"** in the same file add:

     "predeploy": "npm run build && echo \"mydomain.com\" > build/CNAME",
     "deploy": "gh-pages -b master -d build"

-  NOTE: If you are using NEXT.JS do this:
+**NOTE:** If you are using **NEXT.JS**  do this instead:

     "predeploy": "next build && next export -o build/ && echo \"mydomain.com\" > build/CNAME && touch build/.nojekyll",
-    "deploy": "gh-pages -b master -d build --dotfiles true" Github uses jekyll to build your site, and it removes all files and folders starting with "_", and NEXT.JS publishes your files under folder "_next/".
+    "deploy": "gh-pages -b master -d build --dotfiles true"

+Github uses Jekyll to build your site, and it removes all files and folders starting with "_", and NEXT.JS publishes your files under folder "_next/".
   So to avoid jekyll ignoring your build folder, github requires that you adds a file called ".nojekyll" to the root of your project: https://github.blog/2009-12-29-bypassing-jekyll-on-github-pages/